Networking

 We'll be setting up dependency injection using Koin, creating a shared DI graph that can be consumed across both the Android and iOS apps.

-Throughout the book we'll be building Jrnl, a journalling app that runs natively on both Android and iOS.
-Users can create an account, sign in, view their journal entries, create new ones and manage existing ones — all powered by a shared Kotlin core.
+Throughout the course we'll be building Jrnl, a journalling app that runs natively on both Android and iOS.
+Users can create an account, sign in, view their journal entries, create new ones and manage existing ones, all powered by a shared Kotlin core.

 The Android app is built with Jetpack Compose, the iOS app with SwiftUI.
 Both share the same business logic, networking, persistence and state management underneath.